 Types of Surgery

-The type of operation you have depends on where cancer has spread to.
+The type of operation you have depends on where the cancer has spread to.

 Most women have surgery to remove their wombs, ovaries, and fallopian tubes.
 During the operation, the surgeon examines the inside of your abdomen and your abdominal organs.
 This is to check for signs of cancer.